Extensive hands-on work in a functional genomic lab

 Biotechnology diploma program (2- or 3-year); undergraduate health science degree program; or, be a licensed health care provider (e.g. MD, ND, RPH, RN, CN, DMD, DC).

 If English is not your first language you must provide proof of English competency.
-You must have a minimum overall band score of 5.5 on the Academic International English Language Testing System (IELTS), or equivalent accepted English language proficiency test to be admitted to a postsecondary program at the college.
+You must have a minimum overall band score of 6.0, with no band less than 5.5, on the Academic International English Language Testing System (IELTS) or equivalent accepted English language proficiency test to be admitted to a postsecondary program at the college.
 Notwithstanding the above, the English proficiency standards required to obtain Study Permits and Temporary Resident Visas from Canadian Embassies vary around the world.
 The higher English language proficiency standard will apply.